JorgeStolfi/JSLIBS/libintg/README.md

-# Last edited on 2009-02-11 09:10:05 by stolfi
+# Last edited on 2021-04-12 19:07:50 by jstolfi

-libintg - J. Stolfi's library for integration of
+Library with J. Stolfi's  implementation of the Euler and Runge-Kutta methods for integration of ODEs.
-ODEs by Euler and Runge-Kutta.